aitherios/kitchen_boy/README.md

 > He’s the boy who collects the onion peelings and washes down the tiles and gets it in the neck from the cooks.
 > [The Kitchen Boy by Alaa Al Aswany](http://www.fiftytwostories.com/?p=630)

-Run, write, store and share recepies to run on your projects.
+Run, write, store and share recipes to run on your projects.

 ## Installation